jarviscanada/jarvis_data_eng_MahekPanchal/README.md

 ## Miscellaneous
-- Rotaract Club of Ahmedabad Midtown
+- Worked as a BOD for Women Empowerment at Rotaract Club of Ahmedabad Midtown
-- Excellence Award in Computer
-- Dancing
-- Swimming
-- Badminton
+- I find pleasure in activities such as dancing, swimming, and playing foosball.
+I have a passion for sports, actively engaging in cricket and badminton.
+Additionally, I took part in a bike rally with the goal of encouraging people to opt for bikes as a means of transportation, aiming to reduce vehicle pollution.